 - Students need to work both individually and collaboratively to compose and perform music. - A desire to develop confident presentational skills in front of a range of audiences. - Students may have access to Music or Musical Theatre Excursions.
-Approximate costs are 40-\$60.
+Approximate costs are \$40-\$80.

-- Student Resource Scheme It is highly recommended that students who select Music participate in the Student Resource Scheme. - Written, aural and visual performance texts will be analysed in this subject.
-Students are encouraged to develop broad listening and viewing habits.
+- Student Resource Scheme It is highly recommended that students who select Music participate in the Student Resource Scheme. - Students who participate in this will be able to access the online program "MusicEDU." - Written, aural and visual performance texts will be analysed in this subject.
+Students are encouraged to develop broad listening and viewing habits (music listening apps such as Spotify will be helpful in this above endeavour).